1toldyou/biliup-app/README.md

 #### Interact with external services
-To avoid CORS issues, all requests are made by the backend
+To avoid CORS issues, all requests are made by the backend.

+But there are still some fetching happening on the frontend, such as loading images, but it's using tauri's `fetch()` from `@tauri-apps/plugin-http` instead of `window.fetch()`, to avoid having issue with request referrer.